 – We saw a black panther.
 Not the movie.
 An actual big cat, a mile as the crow flies from the domestead.
 Read more here.

 – Cut hiking trails.
 Before the flowers, bees, and snakes returned, we hooked up the bushhog and cut trails through 9 acres of deep woods.
 Chris followed on Greta as I walked a route that avoided older trees and preserved as many healthy black cherry, beech, and maple saplings as possible.
-We steered clear of spots thick with ferns or where wildflowers were discovered last year, like the pink lady’s slippers (in bloom as I finish this post, eeeee!).
+We steered clear of spots thick with ferns and wildflowers.

 We cleared a 1/2 mile of trails through the most heavily wooded portions of our acreage, all at golf-cart width 🙂 It doesn’t sound like much, but it makes for a satisfying walk in the woods, and it lets us wander parts of our land that used to be inaccessible without rattlesnake boots and a machete.

 This winter was so wet that we had to postpone the 2nd half of the trail project to due to the risk of getting Greta stuck in the mud.
 Next steps will include opening up another 1/2 mile of trails and renting a wood chipper to surface the trails with the bush-hogged brush and saplings.

 – Started hiking again.
 This winter was bad for hiking.
 Bitter cold is okay, but add wind and rain, and it’s not even worth it.
 In March, temperatures started cresting 40 again and we pledged to get back to our weekly hiking habit.
 It’s been awesome.
 To round out this winter update, here’s a picture of Cades Cove from the first day of spring.